julian-molina/Documentation/pages/suite/suite-step-10.md

 Running a live trading session is very similar to running a backtesting session.
 The two main operational differences are:

 * Live sessions&mdash;this includes paper trading and forward testing sessions&mdash;require all of the trading system's dependencies to be up to date and running.
 In this context, *dependencies* are the bots that provide information to the trading system for strategies to make decisions.
-In the case of <a href="https://github.com/Superalgos/Strategy-BTC-WeakHandsBuster" rel="nofollow" rel="noopener" target="_blank">Weak Hands Buster</a>, this means that all Masters and Sparta bots must be running and up to date.
+In the case of [Weak Hands Buster](suite-community-weak-hands-buster.html), this means that all Masters bots must be running and up to date.

 * An <a data-toggle="tooltip" data-original-title="{{site.data.crypto_ecosystem.exchange_account_key}}">exchange account key</a> must be set up to log into your account at the corresponding exchange.

 {% include note.html content="We will refer to Binance as the exchange of choice for running this live trading session, assuming you have an account with Binance.
-This documentation will soon be upgraded to include instructions on how to work with other exchanges.
-Get your API Key and Secret Key from Binance before you begin." %}

-{% include important.html content="This is not financial advice.
-Although the strategies shipping with Superalgos may be fully functional, we do not make any expressed or implied recommendation as to how you should use them.
-We share strategies for educational purposes only.
-Trade at your own risk." %}
+Please get your API Key and Secret Key from Binance before you begin.
+If you do not have an account with Binance, then you may run a paper trading session instead.
+If you wish to work with other exchanges other than Binance, you may use Bitfinex which is already installed in the default workspace, or learn [how to set up other exchanges](suite-how-to-set-up-a-new-exchange.html).
+If you choose to use an exchange other than Binance, you should first run the data mining operation and wait until all Masters bots are up to date." %}

 {% include live-trading-warning.html %}